subbarao-meduri/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p><em>Experimental</em> PodMonitors to be selected for target discovery.
-An empty
+<p>PodMonitors to be selected for target discovery.
+An empty label selector
-label selector matches all objects.
+matches all objects.
 A null label selector matches no objects.</p>
 <p>If <code>spec.serviceMonitorSelector</code>, <code>spec.podMonitorSelector</code>, <code>spec.probeSelector</code>
 and <code>spec.scrapeConfigSelector</code> are null, the Prometheus configuration is unmanaged.
 The Prometheus operator will ensure that the Prometheus configuration&rsquo;s